grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 [//]: # (### They drive through the storm)

-With the power restored, Percy tracked down heavy floodlights in the storage hold.
+With the power restored, Percy tracked down the heavy floodlights in the storage hold.
 They were designed to be clamped onto the fairing of the sail for situations like this, when the boat needed to be piloted visually from the top of the sail, but visibility was nearly zero.
 Powering the lights required running heavy weather-proof electrical cables up from the control room to the bridge.

+[//]: # (------ FEB 2025 EDITED TO HERE; use :WF and pablo in console, desert, shine and moria, or paper in gvim ------)

 She called on the PA for Gregory to come help her.
 Together they managed to get the heavy lighting units hauled through the control room and up to the bridge of the sail.
 In the slashing rain, Percy held each of the four lights in place while Gregory clamped the lights onto the fairing by bolts tightened with a wet and slipping wrench.
 Gregory draped the cables down through the sail and into the control room where he connected them to high-amperage power sockets.

 So far, Hemi had been mostly guessing from which direction the biggest waves would approach, and then having Bastian adjust the course to keep the _Prospect_ moving laterally across the troughs of the waves, where they faced the most risk of rolling over again.
 The powerful lights pushed back the darkness to reveal the black throbbing landscape surrounding him.
 Huge mountains, the color of crude oil, slipped towards him and under the boat, lifting it high up among the spindrift blowing white from their peaks and violently twisting off deep into the ferocious darkness.